Master’s Programme in Psychology

 • Ability to establish and maintain a system that guarantees work quality

-The students of the master’s programme in psychology acquire and upgrade their knowledge and skills, necessary for effective psychological treatment; they also form on the personal and ethical-professional level.
+The students of the master’s programme in psychology acquire and upgrade their knowledge and skills, necessary for effective psychological treatment; they also develop personally and professionally to the desired ethical-professional level.
 The following subject-specific competences are acquired:

 • in-depth knowledge and comprehension of psychological theory and practice;